 The Environment & Safety Resource Center™ combines powerful, easy-to-use, compliance tools and analysis with continuously updated federal and state laws, regulations, and documents.FREE TRIAL

-The Environment & Safety Resource Center™ is a comprehensive source for environment, health & safety (EHS) news, analysis, legal and regulatory developments, and critical case law.
-The Environment & Safety Resource Center integrates the content of Bloomberg BNA’s popular Environment & Safety Library™ with a more intuitive and easy-to-navigate interface, and enhanced functionality and features.
+The Environment & Safety Resource Center™ is a comprehensive source for Environment, Health & Safety (EHS) news, analysis, legal and regulatory developments, and critical case law.
+Integrating the content of Bloomberg BNA’s popular Environment & Safety Library™ with a more intuitive and easy-to-navigate interface, the Resource Center provides enhanced functionality and features.
 Searches can be conducted across a wide array of reference and information products, and cross-product hypertext links to full-text references are also incorporated and fully searchable.
-The Resource Center provides you with powerful, easy-to-use, continuously updated compliance tools with a research collection of federal and state laws, regulations, and documents.
+Take advantage of the powerful, easy-to-use, continuously updated compliance tools and a research collection of federal and state laws, regulations, and documents.

 Compliance managers can use this explanatory material to deal with regulatory issues affecting air pollution — including ambient air quality standards, state policies, new source performance standards, hazardous emission standards, permitting, monitoring and reporting requirements, enforcement, and control technologies.